 Firstly, I have found myself in …

-Yesterday someone posted a comment about their “failure” regarding a 100 Day Challenge (not Wildmind’s 100 Day Meditation Challenge, however):
+Yesterday someone posted a comment about their “failure” regarding a 100 Day Challenge:

 I’ve stuck to my challenge only once — ONCE! — in the past 12 days.
 MASSIVE failure.

-Sorry.
-It wasn’t a “failure.”
+So for this person this wasn’t just a “failure.”
 It was a “MASSIVE failure.”
 Yikes!

 My immediate thought was that this labeling is very, very counter-productive.
 If you aim to do something like meditate every day, and only manage to do it one day out of 12, why not regard that as a small success, rather than as a massive failure?
 After all, you made some progress toward your goal!

 Here’s the thing: how does it make us feel when we look back and scream “failure!” at ourselves?
 It makes me feel bad.
 It probably makes most people feel bad.

 And then how motivated do you feel by this kind of self-talk?
 Perhaps some people do feel motivated by making themselves feel bad, but frankly I find that I just want to put the entire activity behind me.
 If I was saying there had been a “massive failure” because I’d failed to get a 100% grade, I’d probably give up.
 Why try, when anything other than complete success is going to result in name calling and suffering?